SG-01-Productions/bgp-sprint-01/README.md

 Project Void is a game demo development project that was originally started as a sprint (1-week) project for JAMK (Jyväskylä School of Applied Sciences) course Basics of Game Programming (BGP).

+> About branches:
 > The result of the one week project can be found from the branch `alpha-release`.
-The `main` branch is a continuation of the project.
+> The `main` branch is a continuation of the project.
+> `production` branch contains the latest end-user version of the game.

 Game title: Project Void  <br>
 Genre: Space Shooter  <br>
 Perspective: Top-down, 2.5D  <br>
 Licence: Freemium

-Project contains Unity Asset Store assets that the SG-01 Productions have a licence to use.
-Those assets are available on free at [https://assetstore.unity.com/](https://assetstore.unity.com/).
+Licences and legal information in [licences.md](licences.md).

 Creators:
 - [Sami Uski](https://github.com/Rykmentti)